 Ordering Services through the ETR:

 For investigators on the UCI campus, the tissue drop-off/pickup station is located in room D426D, Medical Sciences I, between 8:30 a.m. and 5:30 p.m. weekdays.
-Courier pickup is daily at 11:00 a.m.
+Courier pickup is at 11 a.m. daily.

 Pack the samples securely in a sturdy box.
-Tightly seal any containers filled with formalin (samples already fixed can also be transferred/stored in 70% EtOH to prevent over-fixation.
+Tightly seal any containers filled with formalin (samples already fixed can also be transferred/stored in 70 percent EtOH to prevent over-fixation.
 Be sure to specify that samples are to be returned by courier also.

-For outside (non-UCI) investigators, samples may be shipped to:
+For outside (non-UC Irvine) investigators, samples may be shipped to: